-Is this health care career right for me?
+Is a career as a Health Care Assistant right for me?

-The TRU Health Care Assistant Certificate program is designed to develop student knowledge, skills and values necessary to be employed as a front-line caregiver in a variety of settings including residential care facilities, home support agencies and assisted living facilities.
-Upon graduation from the TRU Health Care Assistant (HCA) program you will be ready to provide hands on care to older adults experiencing chronic health issues.
+As a Health Care Assistant, you will work as a front-line caregiver in a variety of settings including residential care facilities, home support agencies and assisted living facilities.
+You will provide hands-on care to older adults requiring support in daily life and for chronic health issues.

-Graduates are prepared to function collaboratively as members of an inter-disciplinary health care team.
-In facilities, they work under the direct supervision of an appropriate health professional.
+You will work collaboratively with an inter-disciplinary health care team under the direct supervision of a supervising health professional.

-The Health Care Assistant program completion may offer credits towards:
+TRU’s Health Care Assistant certificate may offer credits towards:

 Types of employers